Achilles '29

-Achilles '29 is a football club from Groesbeek, Netherlands, competing in the sixth-tier Eerste Klasse.
+Achilles '29 is a football club from Groesbeek, Netherlands, competing in the seventh-tier Tweede Klasse.

 The club is known for its successes in the Dutch domestic cup, having knocked FC Volendam, Heracles Almelo, RKC Waalwijk, Telstar and MVV Maastricht out of the KNVB Cup.

 History

 Achilles '29 became Hoofdklasse champions for the first time in 1983 in the Hoofdklasse Sunday B. In 2006, Achilles became champions in the Hoofdklasse Sunday C, with a two-point lead over rival De Treffers.
 Two seasons later a comparable Hoofdklasse victory was achieved when Achilles '29 played De Treffers in the last match of the season.
 Had De Treffers managed to win the match, they would have become champions.
 As long as Achilles '29 managed to gain at least one point (either a draw or a win) the championship would go to De Heikant.
 In a historic derby, Achilles '29 won 3–2 and became champions of the Hoofdklasse for the third time.

 In 2010–11, in the first season of the Topklasse, relegated Eerste Divisie team FC Oss won the Sunday title, after it had beaten Achilles '29 in the last match of the season with 0–2.
 Achilles '29 finished on second place, just missing out to a decision duel by losing on the last day.

 In the following season, Achilles '29 became champion of the Topklasse Sunday with a nine-point lead over Haaglandia.
 As the Sunday overall champions they faced Saturday champions SV Spakenburg for the national title.
 In the first leg they won 3–0 and in the second leg 0–2, becoming the national champions in amateur football for the first time with a 5–0 aggregate win.
-Achilles '29 hereby received an option of promotion to the Eerste Divisie, but did not chose to use it.
+Achilles '29 hereby received an option of promotion to the Eerste Divisie, but did not choose to use it.